Welcome to emerging countries nation building.

 This is an invitation to join in accelerating a major number of emerging countries into a 21st Century Nation Building program in a period of 20 to 25 years; not in 50 years as estimated in the last Century.

 For those wishing to contribute immediately to current national building efforts described in this web site MITC has an account with Merrill Lynch offices in Rockville, Maryland to receive grants of funds, stocks, and other financial instruments.
-When submitting grants it is important to use the full organizational name: Maryland Information Technology Center, Inc. Also refer to its 501(c)(3) account number, 84A02427 for transferring stocks, gifts, etc .The address is: Merrill Lynch, 11921 ROCKVILLE PIKE, Suite 201, ROCKVILLE, MD 20852.
-Your contributions will support the efforts to move millions of persons from poverty to becoming a participant in the global economy
+When submitting grants it is important to use the full organizational name: Maryland Information Technology Center, Inc. Your contributions will support the efforts to move millions of persons from poverty to becoming a participant in the global economy

 The staff of the Maryland Information Technology Center, Inc. (MITC), aka Mid-Atlantic Innovative Technology Center, a not-for profit 501(c)(3), objective is to aid countries with emerging economies become full participants in the global economy in approximately 20 years.
 An important development aspect is that all sectors of a country’s population are included which adds tremendous potential for not only national development but for the global economy.

-These detailed experiences in Korea and in Saudi Arabia led to the creation of specific and detailed plans that can be modified within a couple of days to create an operational plan for other countries with emerging economies.
+These detailed experiences in Korea and in Saudi Arabia led to the creation of specific and detailed plans that can be modified within a few days to create an operational plan for other countries with emerging economies.

 A country’s Institute is designed to eventually operate as an independent organization, perhaps as a 501(c)3 or its equivalent.
 After the Institutes formation and getting office space the first task is to analyze the country’s socio-technological and educational development needs.
 Startup investments of ultimately hundreds of millions of dollars toward other goals are solicited as grants, governmental and private funds to support contracts for projects linked to national development and organizational operations.
 These initial contracts focus on performing research and developing strategies that become the foundation linked to national development in all of each country’s operational sectors.